-- Investment options within the Thrift Savings Plan, and how they differ from IRAs and other investment accounts.
+- What investment options are within the TSP, and how they differ from IRAs and other investment accounts.

-- The importance of investment management fees, and how they will impact your investments over time.
+- What the importance of investment management fees is and how they will impact your investments over time.

-- The pros and cons of Life-Cycle, or Target Date Funds.
+- What the pros and cons of life-cycle or target-date retirement funds are.

 - Why it’s important to keep your money invested in stocks, even when the markets aren’t doing well.

-- Pros and Cons of transferring funds in or out of the TSP.
+- What the pros and cons are of transferring funds in or out of the TSP.

-- Strategies for Guard Members or Reservists who are also Federal Employees and are eligible for both versions of the Thrift Savings Plan, the civilian and Uniformed Services.
+- What some strategies are for Guard members or reservists who are also federal employees and are eligible for both versions of the TSP because they are in both the civilian and uniformed services.

-- Strategies for investing in the TSP when you have tax-exempt combat pay (this can have a huge impact!).
+- What some high-impact strategies are for investing in the TSP when you have tax-exempt combat pay.

-The Thrift Savings Plan is fairly easy to understand and even easier to start.
-It’s never too late, or too early, to begin investing.
+The TSP is fairly easy to understand and even easier to start.
+It’s never too late or too early to begin investing.
 And the TSP is a great way to start saving for your retirement.
-You can get started through your MyPay account if you are in the military, or contact your finance unit for assistance.
+You can get started through your MyPay account if you are in the military or contact your finance unit for assistance.

-More to come: The Thrift Savings Plan is fairly basic as far as retirement and investment accounts go.
-But as basic as it is, there are some advanced strategies you can use to supercharge your retirement plan.
+More to come: The TSP is fairly basic, as far as retirement and investment accounts go.
+But even though it is basic, are some advanced strategies you can use to supercharge your retirement plan.
 We will be sure to address some of these topics in future podcast episodes.